Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Features/Display feature request mode/README.md

 ## How to use the sample

-Choose a request mode by tappig the "Mode" button.
+Choose a request mode by tapping the "Mode" button.
 Pan and zoom to see how the features update at different scales.
 If you choose `MANUAL_CACHE`, tap the "Populate" button to manually get a cache with a subset of features.

 Note: The service limits requests to 1000 features.